Nonparametric Bayes Modeling of Populations of Networks: Application to Human Brain Networks

-Node locations in Figure \ref{F5} further highlight the two-block community structure induced by the two hemispheres while additionally showing how regions in the same anatomical lobe tend to be spatially closer and more interconnected on average.
-Community detection learns three communities, with the first mostly occupied by brain regions in the frontal lobe, while the last two separate right and left hemisphere for the remaining regions.
-Figure \ref{F5} additionally shows how our methodology can provide key insights into hub behavior.
-In particular, several regions including corpus callosum (4L and 4R), isthmus (10L and 10R), precunes (25L and 25R), superior temporal (30L and 30R) and rostral middle frontal (27L and 27R) are characterized by high betweenness centrality and hence represent average putative hubs.
-Our results are in line with literature focusing on shared structures \cite{bull_2009}, suggesting the good performance of our procedure in modeling common brain network patterns.
-Similar insights on common brain structure were obtained when considering relative frequencies $\hat{\boldsymbol{\pi}}=\sum_{i=1}^{42}\mathcal{L}(\boldsymbol{A}_i)/42$ instead of the estimated ${\bar{\boldsymbol{\pi}}}$.
-This agreement is reasonable in our application as monitored brains display the same behavior on a wide subset of connections.
+In Figure \ref{F8}, node locations --- inferred from connectivity information --- are interestingly in line with their real spatial coordinates in the brain, while further highlighting the two community structure induced by the hemispheres as well as sub-communities within each hemisphere in line with lobe membership.
+Figure \ref{F8} additionally shows how our methodology can provide key insights into hub behaviors.
+In particular, several regions including corpus callosum --- 4L and 4R --- isthmus --- 10L and 10R --- precunes --- 25L and 25R --- and superior temporal --- 30L and 30R --- among others --- are characterized by high expected degree and hence represent central anatomical regions for the economy of the brain connectivity architecture.
+These results are in line with literature focusing on averaged network structures \cite{bull_2009}.